 While a visit to a Buddhist Monastery in Thailand might not be high on the list for many a traditional tourist travelling in the kingdom, it may not be the case for the most intrepid globetrotter or anyone looking for the path less travelled.

 If you are the latter, then there is one such place of interest you might find utterly amazing.
 The place in question is a temple called Wat Pha Sorn Kaew, also know as Wat Phra Thart Pha Kaew.

-You'll find the Buddhist monastery a short distance from the small town of Kheam Son along highway 12.
-It's between Phitsanulok and Lom Sak.
+You'll find the Buddhist monastery a short distance from the small town of Kheam Son along highway 12 in North Central Thailand.
+It's located between the towns of Phitsanulok and Lom Sak.
 The temple is nestled on an 830-meter high peak, so may I suggest you take a good pair of walking shoes to climb all those stairs.

 While the road leading up to the temple may be fairly steep initially, it does level out in other areas as you continue the climb.
 However, the four kilometre drive it is well signposted.